ken5e/tac_tic_toe/README.md

 # tac_tic_toe
-This is a 2 player tac tic toe game.
+This is a 2 or 1 player tac tic toe game.